HeroBrine1st/spotify-dumper/README.md

 P.s. run with ``--help`` for actual usage as above may be out of date.

 Example command:
-``dump-spotify-data --client-id asdfasdfasdf3rge4re_replacethis --client-secret asdfasdfvawerf_replacethis -F txt output.txt``
+``dump-spotify-data --client-id asdfasdfasdf3rge4re_replacethis --client-secret asdfasdfvawerf_replacethis -F txt --include-user-playlists output.txt``

 P.s.s.
 If you're on windows, you probably should use ``python -m spotify_dumper`` with arguments